larbi67/Technical-Interviews/cybersecurity.md

 # Cybersecurity for Technical Interviews

-This document is intended to provide resources and common interview questions for Python programming.
+This document is intended to provide resources and common interview questions for cybersecurity.

 ## Frequently Asked Questions